britus/VSPDriver/README.md

 You should use you own bundle IDs.
 To do this:

-Replace bundle ID "org.eof.tools.VSPDriver" in the Xcode VSPDriver target Replace bundle ID "org.eof.tools.VSPClient" in the Xcode VSPClient target
+Replace bundle ID "org.eof.tools.VSPDriver" in the Xcode VSPDriver target and replace bundle ID "org.eof.tools.VSPClient" in the Xcode VSPClient target

 After that you must replace the Dext bundle ID "org.eof.tools.VSPDriver" in VSPClient.entitlements file.